 The Botanic Garden offers enriching outdoor learning experiences for all students.
 Our landscape and plant collections provide a feast for the eyes, and we encourage visiting groups to learn to look.
 The development of observation skills is a fundamental scientific tool, which we aim to support at all levels.

-Schools and further education colleges within the UK system should explore the options available below.
-You can choose to arrange an Assisted Visit with one of our Education Officers or come on an Unassisted Visit, and lead the day yourself.
+You can choose to arrange an Assisted Visit with one of our Education Officers (chargeable) or come on an Unassisted Visit (free), and lead the day yourself.
 Please see our bookings and charges section for more information and call us on 01223 331875 or email firstname.lastname@example.org to check availability.
-NOTE: Assisted visits for Summer term 2015 are fully booked.

 Please be aware that there are some areas of the Garden which are not accessible to school groups.
 The Limestone Rock Garden [map location 7], the stepping stones on the lake, the British Wild Plants area and chalk upland near the Cafe [map location 16] and the Garden Cafe + Cafe toilets.

-To bring a language school to the Botanic Garden, please follow the link to the left.
+To bring a non-UK school, language or summer school to the Botanic Garden, please follow the link to the left.